 In the JPEG settings, your camera will usually try to automatically white balance it.

 While in RAW, they give you more freedom and ease to white balance it later.

-This easy to adjust factor is one of the reasons why RAW photography seems more realistic and natural then JPEGs.
+This easy-to-adjust factor is one of the reasons why RAW photography seems more realistic and natural than JPEGs.

 Sharpening is commonly automated in cameras, but you are given the freedom not to use it in RAW.